nkrusch/SpaceLaunchOne/README.md

 Space Launch 1 is an Android application for tracking space flights.

 This application gets its data from [Launch Library API](https://ll.thespacedevs.com/2.0.0/swagger/).
-Then using the data, this Android app presents it to the user in an organized way.
+Then using the data, the Android app presents it to the user in an organized way.
 This app is intended for astronomy enthusiasts who are looking for up-to-date information about upcoming rocket launches.

 <p align="center">
 <a href='https://play.google.com/store/apps/details?id=io.github.nkrusch.spacelaunchone'><img alt='Get it on Google Play' height="72" src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>